Report: Commerce secretary threatened firings at NOAA if they didn’t refute NWS Birmingham’s Dorian tweet

 The story comes a day after a NOAA official said he will investigate whether the agency violated its own ethics by supporting Trump’s tweets about the hurricane over its experts.

+Weather officials said they didn’t realize the rumors and fears were stirred by Trump’s tweet.

 Copyright 2019 CNN.
 All rights reserved.
+Gray Television Group contributed to this story.